jaysylvester/citizen/README.md

 ### Redirects

 You can pass redirect instructions to the server that are to be enacted after the request is complete.
-Redirects using this method are not immediate, so everything your controller is asked to do, it will do before the redirect is processed.
+Redirects using this method are not immediate, so the controller will do everything it's been asked to do before the redirect is processed.
 The user agent won't receive a full response, however.
 No view content will be sent, but cookies and session variables will be set if specified.

-The `redirect` object takes two keys: `statusCode` and `url`.
+The `redirect` object takes two properties: `statusCode` and `url`.
 If you don't provide a status code, citizen uses 302 (temporary redirect).

     redirect = {
       statusCode: 301,